“Absolutely indispensable.” —Slavoj Žižek

-In short, the rich philosophical debates of the eighteenth and nineteenth centuries have been nearly totally abandoned, argues Curtis White.
-An atheist himself, White fears what this new turn toward “scientism” will do to our culture if allowed to flourish without challenge.
+With the growing acceptance of these arguments, argues Curtis White, the rich philosophical debates of the eighteenth and nineteenth centuries are being abandoned.
+Though an atheist himself, White fears what this new turn toward “scientism” will do to our culture if allowed to flourish without challenge.

 “The Science Delusion is an important and necessary book.” —Philadelphia Review of Books

-“A bracing and necessary critique by an able arguer.” —the Toronto Star’s Books of Note
+“A bracing and necessary critique by an able arguer.” —Toronto Star’s Books of Note

 “A highly readable yet powerful defense of the importance of the humanities against those who believe science to be the last interpretative framework standing.
 It is destined to become a classic among artists, dreamers, revolutionaries, and anyone who, like Kierkegaard, believes asking questions to be as important a quest as finding answers.” —Tottenville Review